 On the flip side, the park also offers larger than life facsimile storybooks, blocks and playgrounds.
 Around every turn there is something, or someone fun to play with.
 Our kids loved being able to touch and feel and climb on something in every land.
 More than any other Disney property, this park is catered towards young children.

 There is something really special about visiting a foreign Disney park; they seem to love foreigners.
 The characters come to life!
 While we were playing in Toy Story land, Jessie came out to play chase with our twins.
-They hid around giant blocks, inside a barrel of monkeys, and even Woody came over to see if he could outrun our silly little ones.
+They hid around giant blocks, inside a barrel of monkeys, and even Woody came over to see if he could outrun our silly little kids.
 It was spontaneous, genuine and pure fun!

 The single best thing about Hong Kong Disneyland is the ride Mystic Manor.
 It is the single best ride in any Disney property across the globe.
 Considering the new Pirate’s of the Caribbean Ride in Shanghai, we had to reevaluate, but taking into account the originality of this ride, ultimately it edges out even Pirates!
 Mystic Manor is a hybrid of Indiana Jones and Haunted Mansion, and features an adorable mischievous monkey that meddles with his owner’s magical treasure.
 The rest will take you away!

 As blonde Americans, we actually became one of the main attractions in the park.
 We received a lot of funny looks and stares.
 Our first lunch at the park we chose to eat at the Royal Banquet Hall across from It’s a Small World.
 Everyone was staring at us, and we self consciously thought it was because we were using our chopsticks wrong.
-Actually, everyone was waiting for us to finish eating so they could take our pictures and ask to pose with our children.
+In actuality, everyone was waiting for us to finish eating so they could take our pictures and ask to pose with our children.